Naturality and mapping class groups in Heegaard Floer homology

-Such a $(k,l)$-stabilization can be replaced by a simple stabilization, $l$ consecutive $\a$-handleslides, and $k$ consecutive $\b$-handleslides.
+Such a $(k,l)$-stabilization can be replaced by a simple stabilization, $k$ consecutive $\b$-handleslides, and $l$ consecutive $\a$-handleslides.
 For convenience, we describe this procedure in the direction of the destabilization going from $H'$ to $H$.
 Specifically, pick an orientation on both $\a$ and $\b$.
-Let $\b_1, \dots, \b_k$ be the $\b$-curves that intersect $\a$, labeled in order given by the orientation of $\a$ and possibly listing the same $\b$-curve several times.
+Let $\a_1, \dots, \a_l$ be the $\a$-curves that intersect $\b$, labeled in order given by the orientation of $\b$ and possibly listing the same $\a$-curve several times.
 This gives rise to a sequence of diagrams

-where $H_i$ is obtained from $H_{i-1}$ by sliding $\b_i$ over $\b$ in the direction opposite to the orientation of $\a$.
-Similarly, let $\a_1, \dots,\a_l$ be the $\a$-curves that intersect $\b$, ordered given by the orientation of $\b$.
-Sliding these over $\a$ one by one in the direction opposite to the orientation of $\b$, we obtain the diagrams $H_{k+1},\dots,H_{k+l}$.
-The result is a rectangular grid between the arcs coming from $\b_1,\dots,\b_k$ and $\a_1, \dots, \a_l$, plus the handle $T$ over which $\a$ and $\b$ run.
+where $H_i$ is obtained from $H_{i-1}$ by sliding $\a_i$ over $\a$ in the direction opposite to the orientation of $\b$.
+Similarly, let $\b_1, \dots,\b_k$ be the $\b$-curves that intersect $\a$, labeled in order given by the orientation of $\a$.
+Sliding these over $\b$ one by one in the direction opposite to the orientation of $\a$, we obtain the diagrams $H_{l+1},\dots,H_{l+k}$.
+The result is a rectangular grid between the arcs coming from $\a_1,\dots,\a_l$ and $\b_1, \dots, \b_k$, plus the handle $T$ over which $\a$ and $\b$ run.
 We can now perform a simple destabilization on $(T,\a,\b)$ to obtain $H$.
-See Figure~\ref{fig:simpl-stab} for how this resolution appears inside a 2-parameter family.
+See Figure~\ref{fig:simpl-stab} for the resolution of a $(k,l)$-stabilization stratum in a 2-parameter family.

 Note that there were several choices involved in this construction, namely the orientations on $\alpha$ and $\beta$, and also whether to do the $\alpha$-handleslides or the $\beta$-handleslides first.
 (In the opposite direction, going from $H$ to $H'$ via a $(k,l)$-stabilization, the choice of orientations corresponds to a choice of which quadrant around the grid of intersections to stabilize in.)
 It will be helpful here to introduce the notion of a stabilization slide.